 - Rusting on connecting pipes

 If you notice any of these signs, contact a qualified furnace technician for an inspection.
-Also, you may need to contact your utility provider to shut off gas supplies to your property as a precaution.
+As a precaution, you should also contact your utility provider to shut off gas supplies to your property.

 Surface Wear and Tear